top of page

 “She’s sleeping.”

 “I know,” Lisa whispered.
 “But babies this young startle easily.
-And… It’s colder near this end of the hall.”
+And… It’s colder near this end of the house.”
 A diplomatic way of saying it is not safe for her to be this far from her bed.

 Saoirse looked down at Mariana.
 The baby’s breath warmed her collarbone.
 She hadn’t even realized she’d wandered so far.
 Lisa’s careful, reverent posture made the truth sting even more.
 They didn’t trust her with her own child in the dark.